High-harmonic generation driven by temporal-mode quantum states of light: Results

-In this section, we apply the developed theory to calculate the HHG spectrum and analyze the correction factor $C_\ell(\alpha_m)$ to evaluate the validity of the diagonal approximation.
-As mentioned above, we assume that the driving light is in a single temporal mode, $\Vec{E}_d(\vec{r},t) = \vec{g}_{\mathrm{p}}(\vec{r},t) {b}_{\mathrm{p}} + \mathrm{H.c.}$ To facilitate comparison, we assume that the temporal profile of the pulse mode at the atom position is the same flat-top laser pulse as used in the numerical simulations in Ref.~\cite{gorlach2023}, given by
+As such, we now drop all vectorial notation used for the general multimode formalism, and assume a single temporal mode with index $\mathrm{p}$, such that $\Vec{E}_d(\vec{r},t) = \vec{g}_{\mathrm{p}}(\vec{r},t) {b}_{\mathrm{p}} + \mathrm{H.c.}$.
+We analyze the correction factor $C_\omega(\alpha_m)$ to evaluate the validity of the diagonal approximation.
+To facilitate comparison, we assume that the temporal profile of the pulse mode at the atom position is the same flat-top laser pulse as used in the numerical simulations in Ref.~\cite{gorlach2023}, given by

 where $F_\text{flat}(t)$ is the linear flat-top pulse envelope, the carrier wavelength is $\lambda_0 = 800$~nm, corresponding to a period $T = \lambda_0/c$ and central frequency $\omega_0 = 2\pi/T$, and $T_r = 5 T$ and $T_f = 15 T$ are the durations of the linear ramp-on and flat parts of the pulse, respectively.
 This flat-top pulse is represented in \autoref{fig:Electric_field}.